marknelsonengineer/empire/CONTRIBUTE.md

 @brief Document the development environment, development philosophy, major design decisions, code conventions, et al.

-Empire ][ is a CMake-based C Linux usermode console program
+Empire V is a CMake-based C Linux usermode console program

 For enums, the last element is called COUNT and has the number of elements in the enum.